EdgeX-Camera-Management/device-usb-camera/docs/advanced-options.md

 ## Video options
 There are two types of options:
-- The options start with **Input** prefix are used for the camera, such as specifying the image size and pixel format.
+- The options start with `Input` prefix are used for the camera, such as specifying the image size and pixel format.
-- The options start with **Output** prefix are used for the output video, such as specifying aspect ratio and quality.
+- The options start with `Output` prefix are used for the output video, such as specifying aspect ratio and quality.

-These options can be passed in through object value when calling StartStreaming.
+These options can be passed in through object value when calling `StartStreaming`.

 For example:
 ```shell